hrafnkelle/RPiSenseHatBarometer/README.md

 sudo python3 barometerRun.py
 ```

-If you want to leave it running without having an open terminal concider using tmux or screen
+If you want to leave it running without having an open terminal consider using tmux or screen

 Development
 -----------